digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage/manual_kms_key_rotation.rst

 -----------------------

 Canton keys can still be manually rotated even if they are externally stored in a KMS.
-To do that we can use the same :ref:`standard rotate key commands <rotating-canton-keys>` or, if we already have a pre-generated KMS key to rotate to, run the following command:
+To do that you can use the :ref:`standard rotate key commands <rotating-canton-keys>` or, if you already have a pre-generated KMS key to rotate to, run the following command:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/kms/RotateKmsKeyIntegrationTest.scala
    :language: scala